-The City of Lawrenceville has further established a Recycling Program in cooperation with Latham Home Sanitation.
-This program is available for city residents, who may obtain a recycling bin by calling Latham Home Sanitation at 770-554-0455.
+The City of Lawrenceville has established a Recycling Program available to city residents.
+Customers may obtain a recycling bin by calling Customer Service at Phone: 678-407-6675 or email Customer Service.
 View the current recycling statistics (PDF) for more information.

 The National Waste & Recycling Association oﬀers guidance on which items not to recycle.
 The problem is that putting non-recyclables (or residuals) in recycling bins creates much more work for recycling centers.
 Contamination rates are around 25%.
 So educating yourself on what can and cannot be recycled will help reduce the residual problem.
 View the infographic below to know what can and cannot be recycled and check Gwinnett Recycles for more information on waste reduction.

-The City of Lawrenceville now offers the following products for recycling:
+The City of Lawrenceville now accepts the following products for recycling:

 - Junk mail, newspaper, catalogs, phonebooks, magazines, office & school paper, paper bags (all paper)

 - Aluminum, bimetal & tin cans, aluminum pie pans & foil (must be clean and dry)

 - Cereal & laundry detergent boxes, six (6) & twelve (12) pack beverage boxes, shoe boxes, cardboard boxes (please flatten)